pixelastic/img/README.md

 ### Modification

 #### resize
   Will resize the input files to the specified dimensions.
-If one dimension is given, the other will be resized to keep the same image ratio
+Image ratio will be kept if possible.
+Pass `-f` to force the dimensions.

+#### gifmin
+  Losslessly compress GIF files

 ### Information

 #### gif-is-animated
   Check if the input file is an animated GIF or not

-#### img-width
+#### width
-  Return the width of the file
+  Return the width of the specified files

-#### img-height
+#### height
-  Return the height of the file
+  Return the height of the specified files

-#### img-dimensions
+#### dimensions
-  Return the width x height of the file
+  Return the width x height of the specified files